Blue Eyed (Imperial) Shag - Phalacrocorax atriceps

 They feed mainly on fish frequently forming a "raft" made up of dozens or hundreds of birds that repeatedly dive down onto the shoals below helping each other by panicking the fish into having nowhere to go except into the beak of the next bird.
 They are excellent divers with a recorded maximum dive of 116m.
-Once underwater they use their powerful webbed feet to propel themselves.
+Once underwater they tuck their wings in and use their powerful webbed feet to propel themselves.

 Shag chicks are unique amongst Antarctic birds in that they have the only chicks that are born naked with no down.
 This makes them particularly susceptible to bad weather and especially dependent on their parents when very young.